isam007/Travel-Experts/README.md

 ## Designed 404 Page

-## Created back-end script for Order Post form
+## Created Back-end script for Order Post form to post data from the form in the browser to MySQL DB.

-## Created back-end script for Contact form
+## Created Back-end script for Contact form to post data from the form in the browser to MySQL DB.

-## Created back-end script to dynamically generate Agents and Agencies contact info from MySQL DB onto Contact Page.
+## Created Back-end script to dynamically generate Agents and Agencies contact info from MySQL DB onto Contact Page.

+## Converted Contact Page to HTML to PUG for dynamic generation of data from MySQL DB.

 # March 13 Irada Shamilova